Why I left tech to buy a doggie daycare

 March 13, 2023 ⋅ 5 min read

 I’ve accidentally bought two dog daycares in the past 18 months.
 I say accidentally because if you told me a few years ago I’d be building a puppy empire through acquisition, I’d have laughed you out of the fancy tech startup office I was working in.
 Some people start businesses out of passion.
 Others seek to escape some corporate gig through the entrepreneurship through acquisition (ETA) path, buying a small business and applying their big company experience and systems thinking to a more traditional enterprise.
-I got laid off from a tech job at the beginning of Covid lockdowns and reconnected with a friend that was really good at running doggy daycares but wasn’t an owner.
+I got laid off from a tech job at the beginning of COVID lockdowns and reconnected with a friend who was really good at running doggy daycares but wasn’t an owner.
 I wanted to do something different.
-He was ready to have more control and ownership over the business he was running.
+He was ready to have more control and ownership over his business.